 There are a half dozen or so companies offering evening manta ray snorkel tours, including Manta Adventures, Fair Wind Cruises, Sea Quest Hawaii, Big Island Divers, and Jacks Diving Locker.
 These tours are for advanced snorkelers only since it is dark and there can be some waves rolling through.
 Each company has a different length tour ranging from 1.25 hours to 3.5 hours, and has different amenities, so make sure to choose carefully.
 On average, manta rays are only sighted on 9 out of 10 evenings, so make sure to book a tour with a company that offers a guarantee for a replacement trip (therefore don't book this on your last night of your stay).

 The best Big Island snorkeling dive sites are spread around the island.
 The conditions at each dive site vary throughout the year depending upon winds and currents.
 Since many of the Big Island snorkeling destinations are open water and unprotected, make sure to check the current surf reports before heading to any of these dive sites.
 Luckily, there are excellent up-to-date surf reports that can provide guidance on these adverse conditions.
 With the usually rolling surf, it is strongly discouraged to use open-tube snorkels which are common at snorkel rental locations -- only use snorkels with a dry-top splash-guard and a sump purge-valve in the mouth piece.

-Overall, Kahalu'u Beach Park is the 5th most popular snorkel dive spot of all 7 snorkeling dives in Big Island.
-Several of the better snorkeling spots are nearby Kahalu'u Beach Park including Honaunau Bay and Kealakekua Bay.
+Overall, Kahalu'u Beach Park is the 2nd most popular snorkel dive spot of all 10 snorkeling dives in Big Island.
+Several of the better snorkeling spots are nearby Kahalu'u Beach Park including Kealakekua Bay, Honaunau Bay, Pebbles Beach and Kamakahonu Beach.